 Artist Statement:

-Raqeebah’s work aims to act as an analytical avenue of her identities and self, and as an offering to current and future generations with shared identities.
-Her objective is to positively affect her communities by sharing her work under the pretense that knowledge and information is empowering.
+Raqeebah’s work acts as an analytical avenue of her identities and self, and as an offering to current and future generations with shared identities.
+Her objective is to positively affect her communities by sharing her work under the pretense that information is and can be empowering.

 Artist Bio: